Remington 700 Review: Does this legendary rifle still deserve its reputation?

 Remington 700 Accuracy

-The only hindrance for accuracy, apart from the ergonomic difficulties I mentioned above, was the trigger.
+The only hindrance to accuracy, apart from the ergonomic difficulties I mentioned above, was the trigger.
 The trigger pull out-of-the-box is stiff—5 pounds.
 These come with the X-Mark Pro externally adjustable trigger, which means 2 pounds of movement.

 But it has the slightest hitch in the pull—a bit of movement that is hardly perceptible to the eye, but one you can feel in the tip of your finger.
 The trigger on this is its weakness, for sure.